sammdot/alleycat/README.md

 It is not intended to replace or compete with [Plover](https://github.com/openstenoproject/plover), the open-source stenography engine; instead, it connects to Plover to leverage its existing ecosystem, such as the ability to use several brands of hobbyist, student, and professional steno writers, and plugins contributed by the community.

+### What even is a CAT system?

+**TL;DR**: Think of it as like a word processor, but with steno integration.

+CAT software allows you to write documents, usually court transcripts, using stenography.
+Each steno stroke is stored in the document alongside the text it translates to.
+The CAT system also lets you modify the document's layout, fix spelling errors or mistranslations, create cover pages and indexes, and more.

+When you write into a CAT system with a steno writer, the steno notes are _immutably_ linked with the translations, so that even when you go back and edit the document, the original steno notes remain intact.
+This is especially important for court reporters, since the steno notes are considered the primary source of truth.

+While CAT software is primarily used by court reporters, some of these features could still be useful to students and hobbyists: for example, having all of your notes in one document linked to the original steno is great for identifying areas of improvement after a practice session.

 ## Installation

 Pre-built binaries for the latest stable version are available on the [releases page](https://github.com/sammdot/alleycat/releases/latest).
 Download the corresponding package for your platform: `.msi` for Windows, `.dmg` for macOS, and `.AppImage` for Linux.